gu-fan/riv.vim/README.rst

 These features are for all reStructuredText files.

-* :Sections_: Section level and section number auto detected.
+ :Sections_: Section level and section number auto detected.
-* :Lists_:    Auto Numbered and auto leveled bullet and enumerated list.
+ :Lists_:    Auto Numbered and auto leveled bullet and enumerated list.
-* :Blocks_:   Highlighting and folding blocks.
+ :Blocks_:   Highlighting and folding blocks.
-* :Links_:    Jumping with links.
+ :Links_:    Jumping with links.
-* :Table_:    Auto formatted table.
+ :Table_:    Auto formatted table.
-* :Folding_:  Fold document by document structures (Section/List/Block).
+ :Folding_:  Fold document by document structures (Section/List/Block).
-* :Indent_:   Improved indentation
+ :Indent_:   Improved indentation
-* :Insert_:   Improvment of some mapping in insert mode.
+ :Insert_:   Improvment of some mapping in insert mode.
-* :Highlighting_: Improved syntax file.
+ :Highlighting_: Improved syntax file.
-* :Publish_:  some wrapper to convert rst files to html/xml/latex/odt/...
+ :Publish_:  some wrapper to convert rst files to html/xml/latex/odt/...
             (require python docutils package )

 These features are for the Riv Project.

-* :Project_:  Manage your reStructuredText documents in a wiki way.
+ :Project_:  Manage your reStructuredText documents in a wiki way.
-* :File_:     Links to local file in rst documents.
+ :File_:     Links to local file in rst documents.
-* :Scratch_:  A place for writing diary or hold idea and thoughts.
+ :Scratch_:  A place for writing diary or hold idea and thoughts.
-* :Todos_:    Writing todo lists in reStructuredText documents .
+ :Todos_:    Writing todo lists in reStructuredText documents .
-* :Helpers_:  A help window for showing and doing something.
+ :Helpers_:  A help window for showing and doing something.

-  + `Todo Helper`_: Managing todo items of project.
+             a. `Todo Helper`_: Managing todo items of project.

 * To Install: see `Install`_
 * To Start: see `Instruction`_